tytydraco/yessleep/out/There_was_a_family_buried_beneath_our_town_I_think_theyre_still_waiting_for_me.md

 Shane approached the crack in the wall flashlight in hand, and swiftly moved to enter it when his feet knocked against something on the ground.
 He turned the light downwards, and we both let out a small gasp.

-There, so withered and grey that it had nearly blended in with the stone, was a withered corpse in shredded pastor’s vestments, huddled against the base of the wall.
+There, so withered and grey that it had nearly blended in with the stone, was a dry corpse in shredded pastor’s vestments, huddled against the base of the wall.
 Its arms were painfully thin and bony, wrapped around its shriveled, dry head as it held its knees close to its chest.

 Shane was about to push it out of the way to proceed when Reverend Yarrow’s arm grabbed his outstretched wrist.